Can We Really Reverse the Aging Process?

 The good news is – Yes!
 There are many proven health strategies that can slow telomere shortening while effectively decreasing premature aging.
 At The Renewal Point, we have become experts at two of them, namely hormone balancing and exercise.

 HORMONE BALANCE-which has been so valuable for women in many other ways has also been shown to slow down telomere shortening.
-Dr. Richard Cawthon of the Department of Human Genetics, University of Utah, found that telomere lengths were longer in postmenopausal women who had taken hormones than in postmenopausal women without a history of hormone therapy.
+Dr. Richard Cawthon of the Department of Human Genetics, University of Utah, found that telomere lengths were longer in postmenopausal women who had taken hormones (no matter what age they started at) than in postmenopausal women without a history of hormone therapy.

 HIGH INTENSITY INTERVAL TRAINING- which is known to trim and slim our bodies has also been found to slow down telomere shortening.
 In a recent study published in Mechanisms of Aging and Development, the author’s state: “There is a direct association between reduced telomere shortening in your later years and high-intensity-type exercises.”

-With over 30 years of experience and numerous board certifications and credentials, Dr. Watts, MD, ND, MSNM and Helena Williams, ARNP, MS are experts in the science and art of Integrative and Age Management Medicine.
-If you are interested in learning more about things you can safely do to live a happier and longer life, we encourage you to call us at 941-926-4905, email us at [email protected], or RSVP for an upcoming seminar.
+With over 30 years of experience and numerous board certifications and credentials, Dr. Watts, MD, ND, MSNM is an expert in the science and art of Integrative and Age Management Medicine.
+If you are interested in learning more about things you can safely do to live a happier and longer life, we encourage you to call us at 941-926-4905, email us at email@example.com, or RSVP for an upcoming seminar.

 - Sex Hormones Modulate the Length of Telomere.
 Rodrigo T. Calado, et al. Blood 2006 108:182. www.gloodjournal.org/content/108/182